 CLAIM: The United Kingdom has one of the highest teenage pregnancy rates in Europe.

-CONCLUSION: True.
-However, the teenage pregnancy rate in Northern Ireland was the lowest within the British Isles in 2014.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
+The claim is true, however, the teenage pregnancy rate in Northern Ireland was the lowest within the British Isles in 2014.

 According to the most recent report from the Family Planning Association (FPA), the UK has one of the highest teenage pregnancy rates in Europe: